genexuslabs/DotNet-SecurityApi-Module/README.md

 # How to compile

 ## Requirements
-Visual Stuio 2019 or dotnet SDK >= 3.1
+Visual Studio 2019 or dotnet SDK >= 3.1
 - .Net framework 4.6
 - .Net framework 4.7 is required for GeneXus SFTP Module